Town Hall Meeting - October 30th

 Search amongst HSP’s own collection of mid-century advertisements, running the gamut from alcohol to travel destinations for answers to the scavenger hunt.
 The raffle and prizes for the best dressed and scavenger hunt winner are furnished by local businesses, including Lucky Strike Lanes, Absolute Abstract, Paper on Pine, Eastern State Penitentiary, The Barnes Foundation, and many more.

 Hor d’oeuvres provided by Tria, liquor by Philadelphia Distilling, and beer/cider by Philadelphia Brewing.
-All proceeds support the Adopt-a-Collection program at HSP in the Young Friends name.
-Drexel Law students can save 25% with code: HSPYFDU at: https://madmencocktail.eventbrite.com/
+All proceeds support the Adopt-a-Collection program at HSP in the Young Friends name\.
+The Kline School of Law students can save 25% with code: HSPYFDU at: https://madmencocktail.eventbrite.com/

 For more information, visit http://hsp.org/calendar/mad-men-cocktail-party